willp-bl/notifications-java-client/DOCUMENTATION.md

 The ID of the notification.
 You can find the notification ID in the response to the [original notification method call](#get-the-status-of-one-message-response).

-You can also find it in your [GOV.UK Notify Dashboard](https://www.notifications.service.gov.uk).
+You can also find it by signing in to [GOV.UK Notify](https://www.notifications.service.gov.uk).

-1. Sign into GOV.UK Notify and select __Dashboard__.
+1. Sign in to GOV.UK Notify and select __API integration__.
-1. Select __letters sent__.
-1. Select the relevant notification.
+1. Find the relevant notification in the __Message log__.
-1. Copy the notification ID from the end of the page URL, for example `https://www.notifications.service.gov.uk/services/af90d4cb-ae88-4a7c-a197-5c30c7db423b/notification/ID`.
+1. Copy the notification ID from the `id` field.

 ### Response